boyu-zhang-25/boyu-zhang-25.github.io/_pages/about.md

 ---
 - __05-2021__ One paper accepted to UAI 2021.
 - __03-2021__ Thrilled to share that I will be joining MIT as a graduate student this fall, advised by Prof. [Rosalind Picard](https://web.media.mit.edu/~picard/)!
-- __12-2020__ Awarded Finalist for the [2021 CRA Outstanding Undergraduate Researcher Award](https://cra.org/about/awards/outstanding-undergraduate-researcher-award/#2020).

 My Research
 ---